Astha062902/Predictive_Image_Detection_for_Assessing_the_Extent_of_Damage/README.md

 ### Training and Validation Accuracy Curves:
 To visualize how the training and validation accuracy change over epochs, you can create accuracy curves.

+### Confusion Matrix:
+A confusion matrix can help you understand how well your model is classifying samples.